 Tenant Screening

 Landlords and property managers may also ask for an SSN for tenant screening.
-A credit check that uses an SSN will provide information about the tenant’s financial background and ability to pay rent.tenant screening
+A credit check that uses an SSN will provide information about the tenant’s financial background and ability to pay rent.

-It is also a possiblity to obtain criminal records and see if the tenant has a history of evictions or criminal activity.
+It is also possible to obtain criminal records and see if the tenant has a history of evictions or unlawful activity.

 Loan Applications